 The MoneyHero Group maintains a Finance and Accounting Manual, which sets forth certain rules and procedures relating to cash management.
 All the group companies are required to perform monthly bank reconciliation.
-The Group Finance Director prepares a group-level cash position report on a monthly basis for the group's Chief Executive Officer and Chief Financial Officer to review, with a summary of the balances of bank accounts in each of the MoneyHero Group's five markets, analysis on the fluctuations for the month, information about conversion of trade receivables to cash, explanation on the sources and uses of cash and other information required to forecast, schedule and allocate cash.
+The Group Finance Director prepares a group-level cash position report on a monthly basis for the group's Chief Executive Officer and Chief Financial Officer to review, with a summary of the balances of bank accounts in each of the MoneyHero Group's four markets, analysis on the fluctuations for the month, information about conversion of trade receivables to cash, explanation on the sources and uses of cash and other information required to forecast, schedule and allocate cash.
 In addition, for purposes of working capital budgeting, local financial managers are required to send a monthly cashflow forecast of their respective region for the Group Finance Director and Chief Financial Officer to review, and variances from previous forecasts are also analyzed as part of this process.
 Local entities that need funds for operations are required to submit cash requests to the Group Finance Director and Chief Financial Officer for assessment and approval.
 Repayments of working capital loans and regional recharges are initiated at the group level, taking into account factors such as the funding needs of the entities and foreign exchange exposure, and require approval from the Chief Financial Officer.

 The outstanding share capital of PubCo consists of PubCo Class A Ordinary Shares, PubCo Class B Ordinary Shares and PubCo Preference Shares.
-As of March 31, 2024, there were 26,170,099 PubCo Class A Ordinary Shares, 13,254,838 PubCo Class B Ordinary Shares and 3,466,820 PubCo Preference Shares issued and outstanding.
+As of June 30, 2024, there were 28,227,579 PubCo Class A Ordinary Shares, 13,254,838 PubCo Class B Ordinary Shares and 2,407,575 PubCo Preference Shares issued and outstanding.
 Each holder of PubCo Class A Ordinary Shares is entitled to one vote per share and each holder of PubCo Class B Ordinary Shares is entitled to 10 votes per share on all matters submitted to them for a vote.
 PubCo Class A Ordinary Shares are not convertible into PubCo Class B Ordinary Shares under any circumstances.
-Each PubCo Class B Ordinary Share is convertible into one PubCo Class A Ordinary Shares and PubCo Class B Ordinary Shares of PubCo Class A Ordinary Share is convertible into one PubCo Class A Ordinary Shares and pubCo Preference Ordinary Shares and PubCo Class B Ordinary Shares have the same rights except for voting and conversion rights.
-Each PubCo Preference Ordinary Share is convertible into a number of PubCo Class A Ordinary Shares at any time at the option of the holder thereof at a ratio described in this prospectus.
+Each PubCo Class B Ordinary Share is convertible into one PubCo Class A Ordinary Shares and PubCo Class B Ordinary Shares have the same rights except for voting and conversion rights.
+Each PubCo Preference Ordinary Shares at any time at the option of the holder thereof at a ratio described in this prospectus.
 Each PubCo Preference Share is entitled to a number of votes equal to the number of PubCo Class A Ordinary Shares (rounded down to the nearest whole number) into which such PubCo Preference Share is convertible as of the record date for such vote or, if there is no specified record date, as of the date of such vote.